The Wake Forest Innovations Team

 Stefan Grant, MD, JD, MBA

 Grant helps Wake Forest Baptist faculty develop robust intellectual property, providing scientific, medical, legal and business advice about technologies and their commercialization prospects.
 His varied background in medicine, law and business—including time as the general counsel of a pharmaceutical company and a practicing intellectual property attorney—provides him with a unique perspective on technology development and commercialization.
 Grant has a willingness to explore alternative approaches to problems and believes that honest disagreement can help provide better solutions, an outlook he brings to the table when protecting and developing technologies.

 Director of Technology Innovation

-Kenneth Russell helps inventors turn their ideas and inventions into licensable medical devices.
-After more than 25 years in the medical devices industry, his expertise aids academic inventors in creating quality devices that are valuable to industry partners by using the resources of Wake Forest Innovations to design, test and develop commercially-ready medical devices.
-The guiding principle of his work is improving patient care by connecting the medical device industry to academic inventors.
+Kenneth Russell helps inventors turn their ideas and inventions into licensable medical devices and digital healthcare products.
+After more than 25 years in the medical devices industry, his expertise aids academic inventors in creating quality devices that are valuable to industry partners by using the resources of Wake Forest School of Medicine to design, test and develop commercially-ready medical devices and digital healthcare products.
+The guiding principle of his work is improving patient care.

-Dean Stell leads out-licensing efforts for a portion of the Center’s proprietary technologies and runs the Center’s alliance management function.
+Dean Stell holistically manages a portion of Wake Forest’s technology portfolio ranging from ideation, intellectual property protection, out-licensing and post-license management.
 He has spent the bulk of his career contributing to the commercialization of academic-stage technologies and that makes him successful in a broad range of areas.

 Osama Zahid, PhD